Onit Documentation

 {% if customer_name == 'Acme' %} do something {% endif %}

-In this example, there are two separate tags being used: an opening tag and a closing tag.
+In this example, two separate tags are used: an opening tag and a closing tag.
 This Liquid means, “Only do something if the customer’s name is Acme.”

 The example above uses an “if/then” statement, which you’ll learn more about below.
 What’s important to understand right now is that logic goes inside of tags.